-The EMS program provides individuals who work with ambulance services, rescue squads, fire services, and other first responder organizations the opportunity to earn either a certificate or an associate in applied science degree OR to obtain licensure at the various levels (without earning a college credential).
+The EMS program provides individuals who work with or wish to work with ambulance services, rescue squads, fire services and other first responder organizations the opportunity to earn either a certificate or an associate in applied science degree OR to obtain licensure at the various levels (without earning a college credential).

 An application for admission is required of individuals seeking to enroll in any of the following: